 You’re likely to find queues at most attractions and many restaurants and shops will be closed too.
 Queues at attractions will be long, and the stifling heat and humidity can make this uncomfortable.

 Paris in September

 As the Parisians are returning, many of the tourists are leaving.
-European schools are back in session, so life in Paris returns to normal.
+European schools are back in session, so life in Paris returns to normal by mid September.
 Skies are blue and temperatures are still warm and mild.

 This is regarded by some as the ideal time to visit Paris – crowds are thinning, the weather is still good, and rain is rare.
 This time of year is also marked by a high number of outdoor events and festivals.

 The many gardens and parks in the city begin to change into their spectacular autumn colours.
 The beginning of the month will offer more sunny and crisp days, but as October wears on, the weather will become a bit gloomier and wetter.